 All activity data described in this section covers all emission causes (foam blowing, fire extinguishers, aerosols and solvents).
+Until the 2016 submission consumption data of HFCs (stationary refrigeration, foam-blowing agents, aerosols, fire protection and solvents) was obtained from the annual reports by PriceWaterhouseCoopers;

-The extent of HFC use in these sectors is determined annually via the project 'Use of HCFCs, HFC, and related substances in the Netherlands' (also known as the 'Handelsstromenonderzoek' or trade flow study) which is conducted annually (up to 2003 by KPMG (KPMG, multiple years), from 2004 onwards by PWC consultants (PWC, multiple years)) on behalf of the Ministry of Infrastructure and the Environment.
-Differentiation between PUR-foam and technical aerosols is made since the year 2000.
+The extent of HFC use in these sectors was determined annually via the project 'Use of HCFCs, HFC, and related substances in the Netherlands' (also known as the 'Handelsstromenonderzoek' or trade flow study) which was conducted annually (up to 2003 by KPMG (KPMG, multiple years), from 2004 onwards by PWC consultants (PWC, multiple years)) on behalf of the Ministry of Infrastructure and the Environment.
+Because of the sensitivity of data only the sum (expressed in CO2-eq) of the use of HFC245fa, HFC227ea and HFC365mfc for the production of hard foams was available from the trade flow study.
+Differentiation between PUR-foam and technical aerosols is made since extinguishers), including the testing of installations by independent laboratories.

-2.2.3.12 SF_6 emissions from the high-voltage power industry (CRF 2.G.1) This section describes the method used to determine SF_6 emissions during the production, installation and demolition phases of mediumand high-voltage capacity circuit breakers (insulation and arc extinguishers), including the testing of installations by independent laboratories.
 This concerns NACE codes 261, 27, 3313,3314, 3323, 3324 and 35.

+$SF_6$ emissions from the high-voltage power industry (CRF 2.G.1) This section describes the method used to determine $SF_6$ emissions during the production, installation and demolition phases of mediumand high-voltage capacity circuit breakers (insulation and arc for high-voltage installations, the semiconductor and electromicroscope manu-facturers could otherwise be deduced directly from the emissions figures, activity data and implied emission figures under the subcategories of the main 2G group.

-SF_6 emissions as a result of using SF_6 in the high-voltage power industry, production of semi-conductors, double glazing and electromicroscopes are all aggregated into a single figure and reported under CRF category 2.G.4 'Other'.
+$SF_6$ emissions as a result of using $SF_6$ in the high-voltage power industry, production of semi-conductors, double glazing and electromicroscopes are all aggregated into a single figure and reported under CRF category 2.G.4 'Other'.
 This is due to the confidentiality of the data.